dbragdon1/spark_projects/readme.md

 ## About

 This file builds on the previous file, and implements class-weighting.
 The method for factoring in class weights (in `scikit-learn` fashion), was found from [this awesome blog post](https://danvatterott.com/blog/2019/11/18/balancing-model-weights-in-pyspark/).
 This resulted in a dramatic increase in performance from the unweighted model, as displayed in the results section below.
+The code for implementing class-weighting is found in the `get_class_weights()` method in the `helper_functions.py` file.

 ## Usage